Penguinin-hub/PenAttendify-iOS-package/README.md

 }
 ```

-**Q: What happens if I don't set the delegate for PenAttendify?**
+**Q: What happens if I don't set the delegate for PIAttendify?**

 A: If you don't set the delegate for PenAttendify, your app will not receive delegate method calls.
 The delegate is essential for receiving events and data from PenAttendify.
 Ensure that you set the delegate to a class that conforms to `PenAttendifyDelegate` to handle the framework's events properly.

 ---

-## Contact
+## Contact & Troubleshooting

-For any inquiries or assistance, please contact our support team at support@penguinIN.com.
+If you encounter any issues or need further assistance, please refer to the [FAQs](#faqs) section or contact our support team at support@penattendify.com.

 ---